 Provides highly specialist clinical technical services (level 6b) provides a highly specialist clinical technical service, which contributes to the diagnosis, care or treatment of patients/clients e.g. the maxillo-facial prosthetology service.

 Provides highly specialised advice (level 6c) provides highly specialised advice, which contributes to the diagnosis, care or education of patients/clients in an expert area of practice.
 Clinicians working in a specialist field typically provide this level of advice.
 This option applies to jobs which do not involve developing specialist care programmes/packages, which are covered by level 6a.

 Within a sub division of (level 6d) refers to responsibility for either a geographical or functional sub division e.g. area manager for a service, locality manager.

 Accountable for direct delivery (level 7) refers to the accountability vested in jobholders who directly manage the providers of direct patient/client care, clinical technical service or social care service and may or may not provide direct care, clinical technical services or advice themselves, for example, professional health care managers.
 The accountability must be for a whole service.

-Corporate responsibility (level 8) refers to the accountability, normally at board or equivalent level, for clinical governance across the organisation e.g. director of nursing and midwifery services.
+Corporate responsibility (level 8) refers to the accountability, normally at board or equivalent level, at the highest level of responsibility other than the Chief Executive Officer, for clinical governance across the organisation e.g. director of nursing and midwifery services.

 Clinical service refers to services such as oncology and paediatrics.